 If the only matching record found in PINES is a locally created "K-record" (see PINES Guidelines for creating K-records), a cataloger should search OCLC to see if a match can be found to overlay this "K" record before attaching their holdings (Please refer to procedures for overlaying records in PINES).
-If a PINES K-record is the only record available, a cataloger can attach holdings to a PINES "K" record or create a new record in OCLC (if trained to do so) and overlay the existing PINES "K" level record.
+If a PINES K-record is the only record available, a cataloger should create a new record in OCLC (if trained to do so) and overlay the existing PINES "K" level record.